TikTok Adds New Option to Facilitate Connection Between Creators and Brands

-TikTok has added a new way to facilitate connection creators and brands, with a new process called ‘Open Applications’, which enables brands to post the details of an upcoming campaign, which interested creators can then respond to in the app.
+TikTok has added a new way to facilitate connection creators and brands, with a new process called ‘Open Applications’, which enables brands to post the details of an upcoming campaign that interested creators can then respond to in the app.

 Which is not entirely new - TikTok's been testing it out since February.
 But now, it's being made available to more users, with all brands able to access the option within TikTok’s Creator Marketplace, providing a means for businesses to spark interest among creators to help them build their campaigns.